nagy-nabil/nagy-nabil/README.md

 - 👋 Hi, I’m @nagy-nabil
 - 👀 I’m interested in bachend development
 - 🌱 I’m currently trying to sharpen my skils in node.js/typescript
-- 💞️ I’m looking to collaborate on full-stack application with a frontend engineer to challenge my skils in working in team
+- 💞️ I’m looking to collaborate on open-sourse projects so Wish me luck tyyy
 - 📫 How to reach me contact me through my linkiden the link is in my github account

 <!---